kolunmi/bazaar/TRANSLATORS.md

 meson compile bazaar-update-po
 ```

-You are now ready to open your po file in your text editor or
+You are now ready to open your `po` file in your text editor or
-translation editor (POEdit, GTranslator, Lokalize, etc.)and begin translating.
+translation editor (POEdit, GTr`anslator, Lokalize, etc.)and begin translating.
 When you are done, commit your changes and submit a pull request on github.

 ## Update existing translations